- Home

 Senior Fellows

-The CPDD Senior Fellows are distinguished scholars and practitioners whose work contributes to one or more of CPDD's key areas.
-Their professional affiliations are external to the Department Conflict Resolution Human Security & Global Governance and either within or outside of the University of Massachusetts Boston.
+The CPDD Senior Fellows are distinguished scholars and practitioners whose work contributes to the mission of CPDD.
+Their professional affiliations are external to the Department of Conflict Resolution, Human Security & Global Governance and either within or outside of the University of Massachusetts Boston.
+CPDD Center Fellows are advanced PhD students in the Department of Conflict Resolution, Human Security & Global Governance who are working in areas of CPDD focus.

 Lt.
 General (Ret.)
 Abdulrahman Bello Dambazau, Minister of the Interior, Federal Republic of Nigeria